elastest/elastest-cost-engine/docs/index.md

 ![ElasTest Cost Engine Demo Interface v0.1](imgs/CostEngine002Demo.png)

 The ECE UI also ofers a simple way to manage all the Cost Models, creating, deleting and requesting for the json structure.

+## Use-case specific GUI

+The ECE offers a set of separate graphical user interfaces for each of the followint usecases:

+- Create a Cost Model: http://localhost:8888/createcostmodel
+- Delete a Cost Model: http://localhost:8888/deletecostmodel
+- Get Cost Model details: http://localhost:8888/costmodeldetails
+- Estimate a TJob and Cost Model cost: http://localhost:8888/estimate

 ---